Fair Lane

-Fair Lane was the estate of Ford Motor Company founder Henry Ford and his wife, Clara Ford, in Dearborn, Michigan, United States.
+Fair Lane is the former estate of Ford Motor Company founder Henry Ford and his wife, Clara Bryant Ford, in Dearborn, Michigan, United States.
 It was named after an area in Cork, Ireland, where Ford's adoptive grandfather, Patrick Ahern, was born.
 The 1300 acre estate along the River Rouge included a large limestone house, an electrical power plant on the dammed river, a greenhouse, a boathouse, riding stables, a children's playhouse, a treehouse, and extensive landmark gardens designed by Chicago landscape architect Jens Jensen.

 The residence and part of the estate grounds are open to the public as a historical landscape and house museum, and preserved as a National Historic Landmark.
 Part of the estate grounds are preserved as a university nature study area.

 Architecture

 Frank Lloyd Wright participated in the initial design.
 However, after Wright fled to Europe with his mistress Mamah Borthwick, one of his assistant architects, Marion Mahony Griffin, one of the first female architects in America, revised and completed the design according to her own interpretation of the Prairie Style.
 Henry Ford and his wife took a trip to Europe and, on their return, dismissed Griffin and used William H. Van Tine to add English Manor house details.
 In 1913, architect Joseph Nathaniel French was brought in to work on the final stages of the residence, completed in 1915.

 The 31,000 ft2 house, with 56 rooms, was considered befitting, but less grand than other great houses and mansions of the era in America.
 It included an indoor pool and bowling alley.
-The pool is now covered over and serves as an event and meeting space.
+The pool is now covered and serves as an event and meeting space.
 It had formerly housed a restaurant.